 WASHINGTON, D.C. | April 14, 2015

 The National Labor Relations Board (NLRB) has implemented new policies that jeopardize the privacy of workers and their families.
-Buried in the NLRB’s new ambush election rule – regulation designed to speed up union elections – are requirements that force employers to disclose employees’ personal information to union organizers.
+Buried in the NLRB’s new ambush election rule – regulations designed to speed up union elections – are requirements that force employers to disclose employees’ personal information to union organizers.
 The Obama board’s regulatory scheme provides labor bosses access to employees’ names, home addresses, phone numbers, email addresses, work locations, and work schedules.
 The board’s new rule is a radical expansion of existing policies that already leave workers vulnerable to intimidation, threats, and coercion.
-Recent reports highlight examples of union strong-arming:
+Disturbing reports highlight examples of union strong-arming:

 Employees provide personal information to employers expecting this sensitive information will be protected.
 Most employees would be shocked to learn the federal government was forcing employers to hand over their personal information to union bosses.
 The privacy of working families should be strengthened by policymakers, not weakened by an unelected labor board.

 To safeguard the privacy of America’s workers, Health, Employment, Labor, and Pensions Subcommittee Chairman Phil Roe (R-TN) introduced the Employee Privacy Protection Act.
-The legislation will give workers greater control over the disclosure of their personal information and help modernize an outdated union election process.
+The legislation, H.R.
+1767, will give workers greater control over the disclosure of their personal information and help modernize an outdated union election process.

 H.R.
 1767, EMPLOYEE PRIVACY PROTECTION ACT: